Twins set another HR record, beat White Sox 6-2

 TRAINER’S ROOM

 White Sox: OF Eloy Jiménez (right ulnar nerve contusion) went through a full workout, including batting practice — in the cage and on the field — and throwing to bases from the outfield.
 If he comes through the workout with no issues, he could be activated from the 10-day injured list early next week.
-“I’ll talk to the trainers at the end of the day to see if he’s felt any residual effects,” manager Rick Renteria said.
+“I’ll talk to the trainers at the end of the day to see if he’s felt any residual effects,” Renteria said.
 “We’ll have a better idea tomorrow.”

 UP NEXT